Modular session types for objects: A Distributed Example

 The structure of the channel session type is similar to that of the class session type of \lstinline|File| from Section~\ref{sec:seq-example}, in the sense that \lstinline|HASNEXT| is used to discover whether or not data can be read.

 We regard each endpoint of a channel as an object with \lstinline|send| and \lstinline|receive| methods.
 For every channel session type there is a corresponding class session type that specifies the availability and signatures of \lstinline|send| and \lstinline|receive|.
 The general translation is defined in Section~\ref{sec:distributed}, Figure~\ref{fig:channelobjects}.
-For the particular case of \lstinline|FileReadCh|, the client and server class session types are as defined in Figure~\ref{fig:remotefileserver1cd} (using Style 2 since the signatures vary and there is no associated class declaration).
+For the particular case of \lstinline|FileReadCh|, the client and server class session types are as defined in Figure~\ref{fig:remotefileserver1cd}: \lstinline|FileRead_cl| for the client and \lstinline|FileRead_s| for the server.